 Dayton Fire – History & Mission

-The Dayton Fire department (DFD) was founded in 1962.
+The Dayton Fire Department was founded in 1962.
 The original fire station was located at the intersections of Dayton River Road and Robinson Street in old town Dayton.
 Today’s stations one and two were both built in the 1980’s.
-Many trucks have come and gone over the years, but the original engine is still owned by the DFD and is being considered for restoration.
+Many trucks have come and gone over the years, but the original engine is still owned by the Dayton Fire Department and is being considered for restoration.

-The DFD fleet currently consist of three engines, two rescue trucks, two rescue boats, two utility trucks, a UTV and a command vehicle.
-The newest additions, a UTV Polaris ranger xp1000 crew cab North Star edition ultimate and a Sea Ark Jet Boat were acquired by the DFD in 2023.
-As in many departments across the United States, DFD values and operating procedures have morphed greatly in the past 25 years.
-The DFD strives for excellence and we hold to our core values of Trust, Integrity, and Professionalism.
+The Dayton Fire Department fleet currently consists of two engines, two rescue trucks, one grass truck, one tanker, two rescue boats, a UTV and two command vehicles.
+The newest additions are two 2025 F150 Ford Crew Cab Pick Up trucks which serve as our rescue 11 and grass 11, a UTV Polaris ranger xp1000 crew cab North Star edition ultimate, and a Sea Ark Jet Boat which were acquired in 2023 and 2024.
+As in many departments across the United States, the Dayton Fire Department values and the way in which we operate have morphed greatly in the past 25 years.
+The Dayton Fire Department strives for excellence, and we hold to our core values of Trust, Integrity, and Professionalism.

 Our Mission Statement